 In 1985, following the death of Jennings’ grandmother, the Jennings family offered the Tarrywile estate to the town of Danbury, with the stipulation it be used as a park.
 Today, more than 75,000 people visit Tarrywile Park each year and enjoy 535 acres of meadows, forests, mountains, lakes and ponds, as well as the 19 buildings on the property.

 Jennings’ films, most often silent, 16mm, black-and-white works, are principally known for the beauty of their formal compositions, use of reflections and shadows, and mastery of camerawork.
 His films offer expressive views of New York architecture and sensitive depictions of working people.
-In recent years, his photography, which possesses similar characteristics, has been the subject of two shows at New York City’s Phatory Gallery.
+His photography, which possesses similar characteristics, has been the subject of two shows at New York City’s Phatory Gallery, and is included in several major collections.

 Information about Jennings’ early life may be found in “Jim Jennings,” by Kathy Geritz, Speaking Directly: Oral Histories of the Moving Image,” published by San Francisco Cinemateque, 2013.